CELEBRATING 90 YEARS IN 2022

 In 1891 the Goldsmiths’ Company founded The Goldsmiths' Technical and Recreative Institute, in New Cross, London.
 It was renamed Goldsmiths' College after being acquired by the University of London in 1904.
 Goldsmiths Choral Union came into being in 1932 as an evening class at Goldsmiths' College, under the direction of Frederick Haggis, Professor of Music at the college.
 During the Second World War the college was evacuated to Nottingham (a wise decision as it turned out, since the main building was struck by an incendiary bomb and gutted in 1940), and the choir became independent of the College, although retaining the Goldsmiths name.

 For the choir’s 40th anniversary in 1972 its chief patron, the Worshipful Company of Goldsmiths, commissioned the design of ‘a new badge to be worn by members of the choir’.
-This ‘badge’ – which became the choir’s logo – was in the shape of the leopard’s head taken from the Company’s arms, and quickly became affectionately known as ‘Leo’, and the women of the choir have affectionately and proudly worn their Leo for all GCU performances ever since.
+This ‘badge’ – which became the choir’s logo – was in the shape of the leopard’s head taken from the Company’s arms, and quickly became affectionately known as ‘Leo’, and the women of the choir have warmly and proudly worn their Leo for all GCU performances ever since.